merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![CONCOCT w/ 5 clusters](images/concoct-5-clusters.png)](images/concoct-5-clusters.png){:.center-img .width-50}

-As you can see, there aren't fragmentation error anymore, and in fact CONCOCT did an amazing job to identify general patterns in the dataset.
+As you can see, there aren't any fragmentation errors anymore, and in fact CONCOCT did an amazing job to identify general patterns in the dataset.
 Now refining these bins to fix all the conflation errors would be much more easier.
 If you would like to try, here is an example:

 ``` bash
  $ anvi-refine -p PROFILE.db -c CONTIGS.db -C CONCOCT_C5 -b Bin_1